grz0zrg/tinycelfgraphics/README.md

 The main disadvantage is : it can be harder to use since some sections like .rodata are left out so for example any float constants in C code don't work as-is, they must be defined somewhere in the assembly code and referenced in C code through pointers (see sources) **if you only use integers** in your program it should work as-is.

-Another (small) disadvantage is less portability.
+Another (small) disadvantage is less portability, you may have to rewrite the header for each platforms.

 How ?
 The program is compiled with GCC (with optimization flags), a binary blob (without headers) is then extracted and included inside a custom ELF header compiled with NASM, the result is then compressed.

 There is some potentially unsafe shortcuts compared to others (they are not mandatory) such as :

-* ELF padding / ABI target / version field is used to store the framebuffer device (/dev/fb0) string, using the padding field is safe but there is still doubts about the ABI field
+* ELF padding / ABI target / version field is used to store the framebuffer device (/dev/fb0) string
-* Syscalls null arguments are discarded (see `fb.c` comments), this rely on the asumption that all registers are set to 0 when the program start.
+* Syscall null arguments are discarded (see `fb.c` comments), this rely on the asumption that all registers are set to 0 when the program start.

 32 bits ELF result (1920x1080) :